JoshuaDarron/mongooQ/README.md

 }
 ```

-If it is not acked within the `maxRetries` times, then when you receive this same message
+If it is not acked within the `maxTries` times, then when you receive this same message
 from the `deadQueue`, it may look like this:

 ```js